oar-team/kameleon/docs/source/commands.rst

 Hooks
 ~~~~~

-The ``hook`` commands are designed to defer some initialization or clean-up actions.
-It
+The hook commands are designed to defer some initialization or clean-up actions.
+They
-takes a list of as arguments.
-Hooks are named as follows:
+take a list of as arguments.
+Hook commands are named as follows:
 ``on_[section]_init`` and ``on_[section]_clean``.

 The section inside the command name defines which section the action will be